govuk-one-login/data-analytics-platform/README.md

 ## Scripts

-There are a number of scripts that can help with regular maintenance and other jobs These are all located in the `scripts/` directory.
+There are a number of scripts that can help with regular maintenance and other jobs.
+These are located in the `scripts/` directory.
 Below is a list of some of them and basic usage instructions.
 The scripts themselves should have more detailed information about their usage.

 ### athena-upload.sh